lenawuu/fandom-wiki-race/flask-docker-example/endpoint_list.md

 - `/`: The homepage of the site
 - `/Game`: The page where the game takes place
-- `/Clean`: Enpoint to clean the HTML for the game
+- `/Clean`: Enpoint to clean the HTML for the game - Don't need this?
 - `/get-current`: ???
 Not sure what this does